 - Again, it takes practice to sing into a microphone and balance the sound, so take the time to get this right.

-I have created a list of the most popular and unique music choices that have been used my ceremonies.
+I have created a list of the most popular and unique music choices that have been used in ceremonies I have had the privilege to deliver.

 In no particular order…